-Step 1: Prepare for balancing
+Prepare for balancing

-- 1 Log in to the i-Vu® application with an Administrator or Installer security level, or use Field Assistant. - 2 Make sure the air source and its controller have been properly started and can run as a stand-alone unit. - 3 Make sure the zone and bypass controllers have been addressed, commissioned, and started. - 4 Verify that a manual damper is installed upstream of the zone damper.
-This damper will be used to adjust the maximum design airflow to the space when the zone damper is at 100% open.
-We strongly recommend that you do not use the damper Cool or Heat Max damper configuration setting for this purpose.
-Exception: If the design maximum airflow for one mode is less the other, the maximum damper position configuration may be used to adjust the designed airflow of that mode.
+- 1 Log in to the i-Vu® application with an Installer or Administrator role, or use Field Assistant. - 2 Make sure the air source and its controller have been properly started and can run as a standalone unit. - 3 Make sure you have addressed, commissioned, and started the zone and bypass controllers, if present. - 4 Verify that zone controllers supplying multiple registers have manual dampers on each register branch duct for balancing the design airflow through each register.